It’s a DIY dream!

 Installation Quick Tips

-2. Use Titebond Fast Grab FRP Mastic or Clear 100% Silicone Adhesive.
+For most projects, use Clear 100% Silicone Adhesive.
 More info on adhesive HERE

-3. Start at the bottom and work your way up - using painters tape to hold tiles in place until dry if necessary.
-If you have more than one case, mix tiles from multiple cases.
+Start at the bottom and work your way up - using painters tape to hold tiles in place until dry if necessary.
+Use one thick tile for every 4 to 5 thinner tiles.

-6. If you smear adhesive - let it dry and cut away later, or use a utility knife blade.
+If you smear adhesive - let it dry and cut away later, or use a utility knife blade.
 Keep a paper towel handy to wipe your hands when necessary during installation!

 You did it!
 It looks amazing!